FACTBOX-What happens in a U.S. government shutdown?

 FOOD INSPECTIONS: Department of Agriculture meat inspectors stayed on the job.
 Agricultural statistical reports ceased publication.
 The USDA’s website went dark.

 ENERGY: The Department of Energy said on Friday that since most of its appropriations are for multiple years, employees should report to work as normal during a shutdown until told otherwise.
 If there was a prolonged lapse in funding a “limited number” of workers may be placed on furlough.
-(Reporting by Suzannah Gonzales in Chicago, Amanda Becker, Sarah N. Lynch, Idrees Ali, Valerie Volcovici, Mike Stone and Mary Milliken in Washington; Editing by Daniel Wallis and Alistair Bell)
+(Reporting by Suzannah Gonzales in Chicago, Amanda Becker, Sarah N. Lynch, Idrees Ali, Valerie Volcovici and Mary Milliken in Washington; Editing by Susan Thomas, Steve Orlofsky and Daniel Wallis)